huguesjohnson/RetailClerk90/README.md

 # Retail Clerk '90
 A work in-progress casual adventure game for the Sega Genesis written in 68000 assembly.

 This is a sequel to Retail Clerk '89.
-Since it's possible nobody played that, Retail Clerk '90 is a mostly independent story.
-Playing the first game wouldn't hurt though.
-I guess it might hurt a little if you don't enjoy it.
+It's possible nobody played that but I made a sequel anyway.
+The story is fairly connected to the first game.
+The plot might not make sense without playing Retail Clerk '89.
+It also might not make sense even if you do because I'm not a good writer.

+This isn't really about making an awesome Genesis game though.
 The main goal of this demo is to improve on the engine and tooling developed for Retail Clerk '89.
 I have this ill-conceived idea for a set of tools to build adventure-like games for classic consoles.
 If I accidentally produce an OK game along the way I guess that's nice.
 The Genesis is the first console I'm trying this idea on because.. well, I don't recall why I chose it.
-Assuming I stick with this then Retail Clerk '90 will be on multiple consoles.
+Assuming I stick with this then maybe I'll port all of this to another console.

 The rough list of planed enhancements from Retail Clerk '89 -> '90 includes: